the-events-calendar/event-tickets/readme.txt

 = [5.6.5] TBD =

+* Version - Event Tickets 5.6.5 is only compatible with The Events Calendar 6.2.2 and higher.
 * Tweak - Ticket names over 125 characters will now be truncated when being sent to Paypal.
 [ET-1865]
 * Tweak - Validate check-in data before updating with attendee update REST endpoint.
 [ET-1863]
 * Tweak - Implement new design for Attendees Page, Ticket Overview.
 [ET-1840]